Accelerated, focused therapy to help you feel better — faster.

 Insurance

-In many cases, yes, you can use your insurance.
-Most insurance companies reimburse a portion of out-of-network (OON) psychotherapy services.
+In many cases, yes, you can use your insurance out-of-network (OON) benefits.
+Most insurance companies reimburse a portion of OON psychotherapy services.
 I am considered an OON provider for most plans.

 What your out-of-network benefits are for outpatient therapy